 He added that “we would investigate the violations against the civilians and children there, certainly there are children”.

-On Tuesday the commander of the RSF, Mohammed Hamdan Hemeti, arrived in Nyala and ordered all RSF members in South and East Darfur states to move to the headquarters in Um El Qura south of Nyala.
+On Tuesday the commander of the RSF, Mohammed Hamdan (Hemeti), arrived in Nyala and ordered all RSF members in South and East Darfur states to move to the headquarters in Um El Gura south of Nyala.

-Witnesses said that hundreds of armed military vehicles headed to Um El Qura on Wednesday.
+Witnesses said that hundreds of armed military vehicles headed to Um El Gura on Wednesday.